k-nuth/kth/docs/utxo-store-api-requirements.md

 **And nothing else.** An earlier draft asked for a coinbase flag; that was the node asking for something it already has, and it is withdrawn.
 In full mode the node writes the coinbase byte and the median time past *inside the value*, so the payload carries them and the store stays agnostic to the content.
-In compact mode the node derives them while materializing the transaction it must parse anyway.
+In reference mode the node derives them while materializing the transaction it must parse anyway.
 Neither needs a format change nor a bit stolen from the height.

-**The payload's shape follows the storage mode, and that is fine.** In compact mode it is the small POD reference the store holds — the store does not have the output's bytes and cannot materialize it.
+**The payload's shape follows the storage mode, and that is fine.** In reference mode it is the small POD reference the store holds — the store does not have the output's bytes and cannot materialize it.
 In full mode it is the stored value.
 One shape does not have to serve both.